 Anti-oxidants, in general, neutralize free radical molecules, which promote the aging processes of cells, including those of the hair follicles.

 One method to measure the anti-oxidant capabilities is the Trolox Equivalent Antioxidant Capacity (TEAC) Assay Method.

 This technique quantifies a particular antioxidant’s ability to scavenge, bind to and neutralize an unstable free radical molecule known as ABTS+.

 Within the assay system, the free radical medium appears as a blue-green substance that fades in its intensity due to antioxidants that either provide an electron or a hydrogen atom.

 In a study called “Physicochemical and Antioxidant Properties of Cymbopogon Citratus Essential Oil,” lemongrass oil demonstrated a high antioxidant capability using the TEAC assay technique at 44.06 mg Trolox per 100mL of essential oil (4).

-Topical formulations (versus oral) can offer the benefit of providing a more direct supply of the antioxidants found in lemongrass to the hair follicles.
+Topical formulations (versus oral) can benefit from providing a more direct supply of the antioxidants found in lemongrass to the hair follicles.
 However, such carefully formulated hair products containing lemongrass would need to include safe and effective skin penetrating ingredients to work as effectively as possible.

-Aromatherapy and Anxiety – Can This Be Linked to Lemongrass for Hair Loss Prevention?
+Can Aromatherapy Be Linked to Lemongrass for Hair Loss Prevention?

 Lemongrass exudes a pleasant citrus-like scent which has earned its widespread use in aromatherapy.

 However, its calming effects are not due to a person’s beliefs about whether it can work or not.
 Physiologic research findings may support the anti-anxiety healing abilities of lemongrass.

 Another study on the anti-anxiolytic effects of lemongrass was performed in mice to observe changes in brain centers.
 The researchers found that the decreased anxiety was due to the activation of activity in the brain’s GABA-ergic structure (6).

 Does Stress Cause Hair Loss?